judedaryl/MEAN/README.md

 ## CREATE route
 Setup a create route in *users.js*.
 Note that this is using a `POST` method. `/users` will be the route we will be utilizing for `Registration`.
 Another route `/users/login` will be for `Login`.
 The main difference between the two is that `/users` will be **inserting** new data while `/users/login` will be **finding** the matching entry on the database with data we will be providing namely **email** and **password**.

+Since `/users/login` is for user `Registration` it will also need to cross check if the data provided by the user exists or not.
+We will be adding a multi-layer checking that finds if the `email` exists or if the `displayname` exists and returns a corresponding `error` if they do.

 ```javascript
     //users.js
     const error = { 'error': 'An error occurred' };